ahrefs/react-alicante-workshop/README.md

     React.useState(() => {username: "jchavarri", step: Idle});
 ```

-Let's modify `fetchFeed` to take a value of type `Username.t` rather than
+Let's modify `fetchFeed` to accept a value of type `Username.t` rather than
-`string`, so we make sure there are no requests being done with invalid
+`string`.
+This ensures that no requests are made with invalid usernames.
-usernames.
-This essentially consists on replaing `username` with
+Essentially, this involves replacing `username` with
-`Username.toString(username)`, in order to convert back to string when building
+`Username.toString(username)` to convert it back to a string when constructing
 the URL.

 Now, let's start thinking which parts of our component will modify the state: